 Perception of Security – OODA Loop

 As mentioned earlier, our perception of security is the sum of all our security-related experiences and knowledge.
-The improvement of our understanding of security through increasing experiences and education leads to enhanced situational awareness.
+The improvement of our understanding of security through increasing skills and education leads to enhanced situational awareness.
 In turn, this improved situational awareness allows us to recognize, analyze, and act in response to developing situations.

 One fundamental theory of situational awareness is the OODA Loop or Boyd’s Cycle.
 Boyd’s Cycle was developed by Colonel John Boyd to aid in the fast-paced decision-making processes needed for aerial combat.
 Colonel Boyd was a renowned U.S. Air Force pilot and military theorist.
 He used his OODA Loop theory as a method of explaining how pilots could better overcome and defeat their opposition.
 For us, this approach provides a way to overcome and conquer problems that arise.

 The OODA Loop, which stands for Observe, Orient, Decide, and Act, is an ongoing cycle of thought processes.
 It is used to facilitate our decision-making.
 Boyd proposed that people who can move through the OODA Loop more quickly can get an advantage over their opposition.
-In effect, the person who can observe and react to an ongoing situation more rapidly can better move inside of the opponent's decision-making process Doing so allows for the faster and more accurate decision maker to keep the opponent off balance, reactionary, and unprepared.
-In turn, the OODA Loop offers a better chance for success to the faster decision maker.
+In effect, the person who can observe and react to an ongoing situation more rapidly can better move inside of the opponent’s decision-making process.
+Doing so allows for the faster and more accurate decision maker to keep the opponent off balance, reactionary, and unprepared.
+In turn, the OODA Loop offers a better chance for success to the faster decision-maker.

-There are a variety of inputs that occur as we, the decision makers, move through the OODA Loop cycle.
+There are a variety of inputs that occur as we, the decision-makers, move through the OODA Loop cycle.
 During the first phase of the OODA Loop, the Observe phase, we receive information regarding the developing situation.
 Next, during the Orient phase, we apply our life experiences, knowledge, training, and other factors to our observations.
 Then, after we have molded our views, we decide upon a course of action.
 Finally, we carry out the action or actions as a response to the original situation.
 All the while, we receive feedback from the situation as it develops around us.
 This input may cause us to stop and begin the OODA Loop process again.
 However, it may also prompt us to continue through to the end.
 If it does, we then start it all over with our observations of the current situation.

 Simultaneously, as we noodle through our OODA Loop, our opposition is doing the same.
 They are doing it to get within our loop and outpace our decision-making process.
 Therefore, it is essential that we work to improve our OODA Loop abilities.
-By doing so, we are more likely to have the faster process, which translates into getting the upper hand on the situation.
+By doing so, we are more likely to have a faster process, which translates into getting the upper hand on the situation.

 Improve Your Situational Awareness